Lincalne History, Family Crest & Coats of Arms

 Early History of the Lincalne family

-Another 207 words (15 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincalne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lincalne research.
+Another 91 words (6 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincalne History in all our PDF Extended History products and printed products wherever possible.

 Lincalne Spelling Variations